blab/veme-2022/README.md

 In a similar way that we infer the ancestral nucleotides for each node in the tree at each position of the alignment, we can infer the ancestral states for other discrete traits available in the metadata.
 The `augur traits` subcommand is a lightweight wrapper around TreeTime that performs discrete trait analysis (DTA) on columns in the given metadata.
 The command assigns the most likely ancestral states to named internal nodes and tips missing values for those states (i.e., samples for which metadata columns contain "?" values) and optionally produces confidence values per possible state.
-The following command infers ancestral country and region.
+The following command infers ancestral country and region with confidence values.

 ``` bash
 augur traits \